cosmin/cosmin.github.io/guides/_posts/2012-08-03-audit-ec2-infra-with-scm.md

 These questions, and many others about the historic state of your infrastructure, could be answered easily if this information was present in a source control repository.
 You could then easily see when changes happened, browse to a specific point in time, and even use your source control infrastructure for things like email alerts.

-This is where [ec2audit](https://github.com/SimpleFinance/ec2audit) comes in.
+This is where [ec2audit](https://github.com/RisingOak/ec2audit) comes in.
 It can write the current state of your EC2 instances, security groups and ELB volumes to a series of JSON or YAML files that are suitable for version control.

 In order to set up `ec2audit` you need IAM credentials, a source control repository, and some way to run it on a schedule.
-At Simple, we use Jenkins to schedule the runs, and Git for source control.
+For example you can use Jenkins to schedule the runs and Git for source control.
 Things like `git log -S` make it easy to find when things changed.

 To install `ec2audit`, use `pip` or `easy_install`.
 You can also [download a tarball](http://pypi.python.org/pypi/ec2audit) and run `python setup.py install`.